tbebekis/Pascal.Tripous/Demos/Logging/ReadMe.md

 ## Retain policy

-The `Logger` class provides 3 related properties
+The `Logger` class provides 3 properties regarding retain policy.

 - `RetainDays: Integer`.
 How many days to retain the log information in the storage medium.
 Defaults to 7.
 - `RetainSizeKiloBytes: SizeInt`.
 How many KB to allow a single log file to grow.
 Defaults to 512 KB.
 - `RetainPolicyCounter: Integer`.
 After how many log writes to check whether it is time to apply the retain policy.
 Defaults to 100.

 The `TLogListener` has the exact same properties.
-Its constructor uses the corresponding `Logger` properties as default values for its own properties.
+Its constructor uses the corresponding `Logger` properties as the get the default values for its own properties.

 A descendant `TLogListener` may or may not involve retain policy.

-The predefined log listeners respect these settings.
+The predefined log listeners respect these settings though.

 ## Demo application
 There is a demo application displaying